La Universidad Alberto Hurtado, Santiago, Chile

 Chile has a stable government and a strong economy, and is generally considered to be the safest country in South America.
 Santiago, the capital of Chile, is a modern, cosmopolitan city of five million people in the foothills of the Andes.
 As Chile is in the southern hemisphere, their seasons are opposite those of Chicago.
 Therefore, when students arrive in Chile in January, it is summer in South America (Chile's beaches are only an hour or so away).
 The weather will get cooler as the semester goes on, so by July there's snow (and skiing) on top of the Andes although the weather in Santiago will still be in the 50's.

-All study abroad students are required to take Poverty and Development in Latin America (6 credit hours).
+All study abroad students are encouraged to take Poverty and Development in Latin America (6 credit hours).
 This course has a practical component where students have an internship in a Chilean school, neighborhood center, or social service agency.
-For a list of past internship projects, click here.
 This course has been approved to count toward the Magis scholar program as well as toward core curriculum requirements.

-Two Additional Courses - To complete a total of twelve or fifteen semester hours, students will take one or two additional courses at Universidad Alberto Hurtado, choosing subjects such as psychology, history, economics, theology, literature, etc.
+Two Additional Courses from chosen Track—To complete a total of twelve or fifteen semester hours, students will take one or two additional courses at Universidad Alberto Hurtado, choosing subjects such as psychology, history, economics, theology, literature, etc. Please visit the Office for International Prgoram for more information about the courses offered.

 Type of Accommodation